 We've rounded up 10 of the most haunted places around Texas that have reported hints of paranormal activity and even real ghost sightings.
 Whether you want to take a spooky road trip around the state or simply learn more about its haunted past, these stories are sure to give you the creeps.

 10. Marfa Lights

 In the tiny west Texas town of Marfa, out past Route 67, many people have reported seeing eerie lights in the sky.
-The lights show up randomly and may act oddly, splitting into two lights or merging into one.
-Witnesses have suggested many theories of their origin, from car lights to fires to aliens and disembodied spirits.
+The Marfa Lights show up randomly and may act oddly, splitting into two lights or merging into one.
+Witnesses have suggested many theories of their origin, from car lights to fires to UFOs and disembodied spirits.
 Some scientists have suggested the lights are the result of glowing gases.

 9. The Haunted Lighthouse of Bolivar Peninsula

-Several stories surround the dreary black lighthouse at the end of Bolivar Peninsula.
-The creepiest is one that claims the lighthouse is haunted by the spirit of a crazed teen who murdered his own parents.
-There is no local history to back up the urban legend; it was probably fueled by teenagers who wiled away the small-town Texas boredom by daring each other to go inside.
+What could be spookier than a haunted house than a haunted lighthouse?
+Several stories surround the dreary black lighthouse at the end of the Bolivar Peninsula.
+The creepiest is one that claims the lighthouse, which used to guide ships into the Port of Galveston, is haunted by the spirit of a crazed teen who murdered his own parents.
+There is no local history to back up the urban legend; it was probably fueled by teenagers who whiled away the small-town Texas boredom by daring each other to go inside.

 8. The Ghostly Nurse of Bexar County Hospital

 According to legend, a murderous apparition went from room to room at the old Bexar County Hospital, killing patients in order of their room number.